chiefcarrington/writerrank/writerrank/README.txt

 Duplicate email sending – Both /api/subscribe and /api/send-submission can send copies of submissions.
 The current implementation first subscribes the email, then separately calls /api/send-submission.
 Future refactoring could consolidate this logic to avoid duplicate code.

+### Seeding upcoming prompts
+To avoid 404 errors, ensure the `prompts` table always has entries scheduled for future dates.
+A helper script `npm run seed-prompts` seeds 30 days of prompts starting from today.
+It requires the environment variables `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` to point to your Supabase project.

 Limited error handling – API routes return basic JSON error messages but do not distinguish between different database errors (e.g., network vs. RLS violations).
 Additional logging and user-friendly messages would improve the UX.

 5 Next steps (Phase 4)